nagadit/DeepFaceLab_Linux/README.md

 3. Copy both pretrain_CelebA and pretrain_Quick96 to the directory DeepFaceLab_Linux/

 ## 5. Navigate to the scripts directory and begin using DeepFaceLab_Linux :)
+You can use the provided `gui.sh` script to quickly run the scripts by double-clicking them in a list.
+The GUI requires that `zenity` is available on the system.